Erasmus: Vows, ordination and canonry experience

 Historian Julian Haseldine has noted that medieval monks used charged expressions of friendship with the same emotional content regardless of how well-known the person was to them: so this language was sometimes "instrumental" rather than "affective."
-However, in this case we have Erasmus's own attestation of the genuine rather than formal fondness.
-Haseldine, Julian (2006).
-"Medieval Male Friendship Networks" p.
-19.) writing that "it was not for the sake of reward or out of a desire for any favour that I have wooed you both unhappily and relentlessly.
+However, in this case we have Erasmus's own attestation of the genuine rather than formal fondness.) writing that "it was not for the sake of reward or out of a desire for any favour that I have wooed you both unhappily and relentlessly.
 What is it then?
 Why, that you love him who loves you."

 This correspondence contrasts with the generally detached and much more restrained attitude he usually showed in his later life, though he had a capacity to form and maintain deep male friendships, such as with More, Colet, and Ammonio.

 No mentions or sexual accusations were ever made of Erasmus during his lifetime.
 His works notably praise moderate sexual desire in marriage between men and women.

 He was ordained to the Catholic priesthood either on 25 April 1492, or 25 April 1495, at age 25 (or 28).
 (Note: 25 was the minimum age under canon law to be ordained a priest.
 However, Gouda church records do not support the 1492 year given by his first biographer, and 1495 has been suggested as more plausible.
 A man whose biological parents had never married could only become a priest by first joining a religious order or by receiving a papal dispensation, and could not hold a benefice without a dispensation.)
 Either way, he did not actively work as a choir priest for very long, though his many works on confession and penance suggests experience of dispensing them.